chfin/cl-libsass/README.md

   compiles a file (`input-path`) and saves it to `output-path`.
   The compiled CSS is also returned as a string.
 * `(sass-folder search-path output-path &key ...)`
-  compiles all Sass files under `search-path` and saves them under `output-path`.
+  compiles all Sass files under `search-path` and saves them under `output-path` (currently not working).

 ### Options